zql9000/DeliArg/README.md

 # DeliArg
 This solution will allow DeliArg to manage the stock of its products in various warehouses and stores, including supplier orders.
+DeliArg is a non-existent company selling foreign grocery products.

 ## **About the solution**
 The backend is in a single project, to keep the configurations simple and focus on the use of Blazor as a frontend technology.